-In review, Asiannews.it publishes articles with strong emotionally loaded headlines critical of USA President Donald Trump, such as this article by Louis Raphael Sako (Archbishop of Baghdad): “Do not turn Iraq into a battlefield.”
-In another article, they are critical of the treatment of religious groups by the Chinese government such as “Kazakh Chinese who fled Xinjiang camp doesn’t want to go back to be tortured”.
+In review, Asianews.it publishes articles with strong, emotionally loaded headlines critical of former USA President Donald Trump, such as this article by Louis Raphael Sako (Archbishop of Baghdad): “Do not turn Iraq into a battlefield.”
+In another article, they are critical of the treatment of religious groups by the Chinese government, such as “Kazakh Chinese who fled Xinjiang camp doesn’t want to go back to be tortured.”
 Further, they frequently promote pseudoscience in the form of unproven miracles such as this: My daughter, born by a miracle, will be a nun.

-When it comes to sourcing, AsianNews utilizes their own agency and most links in news articles lead to other pages within their website.
-They also source through quotes such as in this article where they mention the source as “according to Christopher Rhodes, a lecturer at Boston University’s College of General Studies, in an article dated 13 February published in Unherd.”
-They then provide quotes, however, they don’t use hyperlinks where the reader can validate the credibility of the source.
-The original article from Unheard is properly sourced, therefore there isn’t a reason not to hyperlink to the original source of information.
+AsiaNews utilizes its own agency for sourcing, and most links in news articles lead to other pages within its website.
+They also source through quotes such as in this article; they mention the source as “according to Christopher Rhodes, a lecturer at Boston University’s College of General Studies, in an article dated 13 February published in Unherd.”
+They then provide quotes; however, they don’t use hyperlinks where the reader can validate the source’s credibility.
+The original article from Unheard is properly sourced; therefore, there isn’t a reason not to hyperlink to the original source of information.

-Editorially, AsianNews promotes the right-leaning conservative positions of the Catholic Church such as anti-Abortion: Pope Francis: Abortion is never the answer.
+Editorially, AsiaNews promotes the right-leaning conservative positions of the Catholic Church, such as anti-Abortion: Pope Francis: Abortion is never the answer.
 In general, the story selection and editorial opinions expressed align with the Right and promote Catholic propaganda to influence non-Christian people.

-A factual search reveals they have not been fact-checked, however, they have published false information.
-For example, they have reported that there is a link between abortion and breast cancer: Iranian study reveals abortion increases the risk of breast cancer.
-According to the American Cancer Society the consensus of studies indicates that “induced abortion is not linked to an increase in breast cancer risk.”
-Further, another study Induced abortion and breast cancer an updated meta-analysis, from the peer-reviewed journal Medicine, also did not show a direct correlation between abortions and breast cancer.
+A factual search reveals they have not been fact-checked; however, they have published false information.
+For example, they have reported a link between abortion and breast cancer: Iranian study reveals abortion increases the risk of breast cancer.
+According to the American Cancer Society, the consensus of studies indicates that “induced abortion is not linked to an increase in breast cancer risk.”
+Further, another study Induced abortion and breast cancer an updated meta-analysis from the peer-reviewed journal Medicine did not show a direct correlation between abortions and breast cancer.

-Overall, we rate AsianNews.it Right Biased based on story selection and editorial positions that usually favor conservative Catholic positions.
+Overall, we rate AsiaNews.it Right Biased based on story selection and editorial positions that usually favor conservative Catholic positions.
 We also rate them Mixed for factual reporting due to poor sourcing of information, a lack of transparency with funding, and the promotion of Catholic propaganda and pseudoscience.
-(M. Huitsing 01/06/2020) Updated (1/25/2021)
+(M. Huitsing 01/06/2020) Updated (05/09/2022)